 Many of you know that I tried out a vegan diet for a short while.
 It was a huge challenge trying to learn a new way to cook.
-But it got me to thinking about those of you who are just starting out with clean eating.
-Those of you who are not used to cooking and eating clean, and I started to realize just how overwhelming a major diet overhaul can be.
+But it got me thinking about those of you who are just starting out with clean eating.
+About those of you who are not used to cooking and eating clean, and I started to realize just how overwhelming a major diet overhaul can be.

-You see, when I first started to eat clean, it wasn’t that big of a switch for me.
+You see when I first started to eat clean, it wasn’t that big of a switch for me.
 Don’t get me wrong, it was difficult.
 I was completely addicted to processed foods.
-I couldn’t picture life without Cheez Its or a Snickers bar!
+I couldn’t picture life without Cheez-Its or a Snickers bar!
 But in a way, I had it much easier than some of you because I grew up with a grandmother who cooked everything from scratch.
 She was one of these cooks who never needed a measuring cup or a recipe to make something taste good.
 She just instinctively knew what to add to make something taste just right.

 I’m happy to say that I am now that same kind of cook.
 I love to cook without measuring cups or spoons!
 It’s an adventure for me every time I step into the kitchen.